(updated)

 What’s available today?

 Note: We use “ORM” as a shorthand description of the libraries we’re integrating with.
 The libraries themselves can provide more than ORM functionality or describe themselves differently: Drift is a "relational persistence library", Kysely calls itself a "query builder” and TinyBase is a “reactive data store”.
+Similarly, Kotlin libraries like Room and SQLDelight don’t introduce their own query language on top of SQLite — instead, they make working with SQLite databases easier by providing compile-time validation and type safety.

 Flutter